 Shortcode

-You can add the button with a plain or block shortcode.
+You can use either a plain or block shortcode.

 <h3>Save the print version of the page</h3>